JoshuaGottlieb/Microsoft-Movie-Recommendation/TEMPLATE_README.md

 Questions to consider:
 * Where did the data come from, and how do they relate to the data analysis questions?
 * What do the data represent?
 Who is in the sample and what variables are included?
+The multiple datasets presented data regarding genres, user ratings from multiple sources like imdb and rotten tomatoes, directors and writers.
+We needed to reduce our sample size due to the lack of primary keys from other datasets that prevented us from merging dataframes together.
 * What is the target variable?
 * What are the properties of the variables you intend to use?
 ***